Reinforcement-Learning-Agents/flappybird/README.md

 This section describes how to reproduce the experiments and generate the results reported in this repository.

+### Limitations

+While the implemented agents demonstrate successful learning, several limitations were observed during the experimental phase:
+- Sensitivity to Reward Shaping: The reliance on a survival reward ($+0.05$) highlights a weakness in sparse reward handling.
+Without this shaping, convergence was significantly slower, suggesting that the agents might struggle in environments where "safe" intermediate rewards cannot be easily defined.
+- Sample Efficiency of NFQ: As a batch method, NFQ proved less efficient than online methods in this high-frequency control task.
+Its performance was heavily bottlenecked by the quality and diversity of the initial data collection phase.
+- Overfitting to Specific Dynamics: The agents were trained on a low-dimensional state representation.
+While effective, this model would likely fail if moved to an image-based input (pixels) without a significant redesign of the architecture (e.g., adding Convolutional layers) and increased computational resources.
+- Stability vs. Performance Trade-off: The use of SGD provided stable updates, but at the cost of slower convergence compared to adaptive optimizers like Adam.
+Furthermore, even with Double DQN, some variance between seeds remains, indicating that the policy is still sensitive to random initialization.

 ### Requirements

 The project requires Python 3.10 or later.
 The main dependencies are: